Data Processing Agreement

 “CPRA” means the California Privacy Rights Act of 2020.

 “Controller” means Customer, within the meaning of article 4 (7) of the GDPR.

-“Data Protection Laws” means any and/or all applicable domestic and foreign laws, rules, directives and regulations, on any local, provincial, state or deferral or national level, pertaining to data privacy, data security and/or the protection of personal data, including the GDPR and CCPA.
+“Data Protection Laws” means any and/or all applicable domestic and foreign laws, rules, directives, and regulations, on any local, provincial, state or deferral or national level, pertaining to data privacy, data security and/or the protection of personal data, including the GDPR, the UK GDPR, CCPA and CPRA.

 “Processor” means CHEQ, within the meaning of article 4 (8) of the GDPR.